angular/angular/aio/content/guide/testing.md

 when Angular creates a component or the user enters a keystroke or an asynchronous activity (e.g., AJAX) completes.

-The `TestBed.createComponent` does _not_ trigger change detection. a fact confirmed in the revised test:
+The `TestBed.createComponent` does _not_ trigger change detection; a fact confirmed in the revised test:

 <code-example
   path="testing/src/app/banner/banner.component.spec.ts" region="test-w-o-detect-changes"></code-example>